TAC - TOPICS

 2101 Constitution Ave., NW

-Through a series of plenary and breakout sessions, the convocation will address whether and how involving teachers of STEM in education policy- and decision making can lead to improvements that affect teachers and teaching in STEM.
-Teachers will have prominent roles in all aspects of the event, serving as discussion leaders, session moderators, and participants on panels.
-The following issues will be at the center of discussions at this event:
+Through a series of plenary and breakout sessions, the convocation addressed whether and how involving teachers of STEM in education policy- and decision making can lead to improvements that affect teachers and teaching in STEM.
+Teachers had prominent roles in all aspects of the event, serving as discussion leaders, session moderators, and participants on panels.
+The following issues were at the center of discussions at this event:

-Following the convocation, a workshop report summarizing the presentations and discussion at the convocation will be published by the National Academies Press.
+Following the convocation, a workshop report summarizing the presentations and discussion at the convocation will be published by the National Academies Press in Winter 2014/2015.

 - What is the evidence base (both from the U.S. and from other countries) that addresses whether involving teachers of K-12 STEM in education policy and decision making can lead to improvements in policies that affect teachers and teaching?

 - What models of engaging teachers in policy and decision making at the national, state, and local levels currently exist, especially as they pertain to STEM education?
 What can be learned from current efforts to expand the roles of teachers in these processes?

 - What kinds of communication efforts, resources, and other activities are needed to help education officials and policymakers understand the roles, contributions, and potential impact of teachers of STEM in these processes?

 This activity is sponsored by the National Science Foundation.

 Jay B. Labov, Senior Advisor for Education and Communication, National Research Council, 202-334-1458

 Mary Ann Kasper, Senior Program Assistant, 202-334-1816